Skip to content

 When a step fails, you have several options:

 • Edit and retry — Modify the step’s instructions before retrying.
 This helps if the original instructions were unclear or missing context.
+Retry also preserves the original trigger payload and wipes stale agent conversation context so the retry starts from a clean slate.

 • Skip — Mark the step as skipped and continue to the next step.
 Use this only if the failed step is not critical to the overall process.